aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/micro-qr-code-card/_index.md

 Micro QR Codes can encode up to 35 numerical digits or 21 alphabetical characters or 15 bytes.

 ### **Error Correction**
-QR Code provides the error correction capability to restore data if the image has become dirty or damaged.
+[QR Code](/barcode/info-cards/qr-code) provides the error correction capability to restore data if the image has become dirty or damaged.
 It supports Reed-Solomon error correction and enables four error correction levels with a recovery capacity from 7% to 30%.
 In the Micro QR Code specification, error correction level H is not available.
 For Version M1, the Reed-Solomon capacity is limited to error detection only.

-This symbology supports three error correction levels, as listed below.
+This barcode type supports three error correction levels, as listed below.

 |<p align="center">**Error Correction Level**</p>|<p align="center">**Recovery Capacity**</p>|
 | :-: | :-: |